Why Adaptive Instruction is Key for Differentiated STEM Learning

-Sound familiar?
-Educators know the joy, and challenge, of meeting students at their unique levels.
+Educators know the joys and challenges of meeting students at their unique levels.
 With varied prior knowledge, current understanding, behaviors, and attitudes toward learning, no two students will ever be at the same exact point.
 What’s a teacher to do to support each child’s individual growth?

 Thanks to advances in technology, adaptive learning offers a solution that can help meet a variety of student needs at the same time.